Azdetic/Final-Project-Object-Oriented-Programming/README.md

 ### 1. 🔐 **Login**

-- Login required to use the system.
+- You must log in to use the system.
-- Default login:
+- Default login details:
   - **Username:** `admin`
   - **Password:** `admin`
+- You must enter your balance after logging in.

 ### 2. 🚘 **Car Entry**

-- Add cars to the parking lot by entering:
+- Add a car to the parking lot by entering:
   - Plate number
   - Car color
   - Car brand
-- Records the time the car entered.
+- The system will save the time the car enters.
+- The system will not allow duplicate plate numbers.
+- If the parking lot is full, you cannot add more cars.

 ### 3. 🏁 **Car Exit**

-- Calculate parking fees based on how long the car was parked.
+- Parking fees are based on the time the car was parked:
-- Discounts for members (50% off).
+  - Free if parked for less than 5 minutes.
+  - IDR 2,000 for every 5 minutes after the first 5 minutes.
+- Members get a 50% discount.
+- Pay with or without a member discount.
-- Removes the car from the parking list after payment.
+- The system removes the car after payment.

 ### 4. 📋 **Parking Details**

-- See a list of parked cars, including:
+- View a list of all parked cars:
   - Plate number
   - Car color and brand
-  - Time the car entered
+  - Entry time
-  - Current parking fee
+  - Parking fee and member discount fee

 ### 5. 🧑‍🤝‍🧑 **Member Management**

-- Add new members.
+- Register new members using their phone number and name.
+- Check if a phone number is linked to a member.
 - View all members.
-- Check if a person is a member.
+- Delete members.

 ---

-## 📂 Main Files
+## 📂 Main Files and What They Do

 ### 1. `Main.java`

-- 🚀 Starts the program.
+- Starts the program.
-- Opens the login screen.
+- Opens the login menu.

 ### 2. `LoginMenu.java`

-- 🔑 Handles login for users.
+- Handles user login.
-- If login is correct, opens the main menu.
+- Asks for your balance after logging in.

 ### 3. `DetailsMenu.java`

-- 🏠 The main menu for choosing options:
+- Main menu where you can choose:
   - Car Entry
   - Car Exit
   - Parking Details
   - Member Management

+### 4. `Car.java`
+- Stores car details like plate number, color, brand, and entry time.

-### 4. `CarInMenu.java`
+### 5. `CarInMenu.java`

-- 🚙 Handles adding cars to the parking lot.
+- Manages car entry:
+  - Checks for duplicate or invalid input.

-### 5. `CarOutMenu.java`
+### 6. `CarOutMenu.java`
+- Manages car exit:

-- 🛑 Handles removing cars and calculating fees.
+  - Calculates fees.
+  - Handles payments with or without member discounts.

-### 6. `DetailsParking.java`
+### 7. `DetailsParking.java`

-- 🅿️ Keeps the list of parked cars.
+- Keeps the list of parked cars.
+- Checks if the parking lot is full.
 - Calculates parking fees.

-### 7. `MemberDataMenu.java`
+### 8. `MemberDataMenu.java`

-- 📇 Adds and checks members.

----
+- Manages members:
+  - Register new members
+  - Delete members
+  - Check or view member details